seccode/firn/README.md

 | zstd (level 1, with dictionary trained on enwik9) | 21,565                | -               |

 # Limitations
-Works well for readable text-based files under 5MB
+Works well for readable text-based files